Mokkatrukki/snowblow/README.md

 A simple top-down tractor game where you control a tractor to push snow.
 Built with TypeScript and HTML5 Canvas.

+## Play Online

+You can play the game online at: [https://mokkatrukki.github.io/snowblow](https://mokkatrukki.github.io/snowblow)

 ## Features

 - Top-down tractor with 4 wheels